KevinDayve/KevinDayve.github.io/math/likelihood_estimation.md

 2. Newton-Raphson Method.
 This second-order method utilizes the curvature of the likelihood surface to converge faster.$$\theta^{(t+1)} = \theta^{(t)} - [H(\theta^{(t)})]^{-1} \nabla_\theta \ell(\theta^{(t)})$$

-where $H$ is the Hessian matrix of second derivatives.Recalling Section 4.3, since $E[-H(\theta)] = I(\theta)$ (Fisher Information), this method effectively scales the step size by the inverse of the Fisher Information.
+where $H$ is the Hessian matrix of second derivatives.
+Recalling Section 4.3, since $E[-H(\theta)] = I(\theta)$ (Fisher Information), this method effectively scales the step size by the inverse of the Fisher Information.
 This variant is known as Fisher Scoring.

 ## 7. Conclusion
 The transition from observing data to inferring the underlying mechanisms of the world is the central challenge of statistics.
 As we have just seen, the Principle of Maximum Likelihood provides is a rigorously optimal framework for this task.